Our Safeguarding Policy

 14. Record keeping

 The Jesuits in Britain keeps personnel records on each member of the province, including records relating to any safeguarding allegations or concerns.
-Records relating to safeguarding will be kept for five years if an allegation has been investigated and found to have no foundation; and for 75 years if an allegation was found to have substance.
+These personnel files will be kept for 100 years after the death of the individual to whom they relate and a summary record of any safeguarding case file will be retained indefinitely.

 The Society of Jesus is an international Religious Order of the Roman Catholic Church founded in 1540.
 It is divided in 82 more or less territorial Provinces or Regions of which the British Province is one.
 The British Province operates in England and Wales, Scotland, and in Guyana.
 The British Province is incorporated in English civil law as the Trust for Roman Catholic Purposes 1929.